atlassian-archive/dataschool/dataschool/_chapters/data-modeling-101/start-modeling-data.md

 open /Users/\[your username\]/.dbt
 ```

 This will pop open a file called profiles.yml which is the most challenging part of this tutorial.
 Configuring the profiles yml file.
-As a starter you can copy paste the code below to replace what is in the file.
+As a starter you can copy paste the code below to replace what is in the file, replacing one field with your own information.

 ```code
 my-bigquery-db: